credo-science/credo-storage/README.md

 ## Development and installation
-All of the configuration variables are handled by suppling an env var, or directly changing the `config.py` file.
+All of the configuration variables are handled by supplying an env var, or directly changing the `config.py` file.

-Env is controlled through `pipenv`, packaging is done through `easy_install`.
+Env is controlled through `pipenv`, packaging is done with `easy_install`.

 ## Contributing